 These can be compared with the built-in Python comparison operators (<, >, etc.).
 First, φ values are compared.
-Then, if these are equal up to PRECISION, the size of the mechanism is compared (see the float - This is the difference between the mechanism's unpartitioned and partitioned repertoires.
+Then, if these are equal up to PRECISION, the size of the mechanism is compared (see the PICK_SMALLEST_PURVIEW option in config.)

+float: This is the difference between the mechanism's unpartitioned and partitioned repertoires.

-Direction - CAUSE or EFFECT.
+Direction: CAUSE or EFFECT.